thanishkaykb/Trackora/README.md

 ## 💬 Final Note

-Texora isn’t just about tracking—it’s about **making sense of what you track**, without the chaos.
+Trackora isn’t just about tracking—it’s about **making sense of what you track**, without the chaos.

 ---